-Once the housing is laminated in place.
-Lightly grease the external surface of the bearing especially in way of the external o-ring
+When the bearings are finally installed lightly grease the external surface of the bearing especially in way of the external o-ring.

 It is recommended a small bead of silicon sealant is applied in the upper corner edge of the housing.
 For an external mount bearing this should be applied in the upper internal corner of the housing.
 For an internal mount bearing on the inner edge of the upper flange, inside the ring of bolts